Bell Peppers: All About Them

 The bell pepper is zero-heat pepper used in many different cuisines around the world.
 It is of the capsicum annuum species and is used for building flavor and substance into many different dishes.
 It is essential to Cajun cuisine, where it forms part of the famous Cajun Holy Trinity of vegetables.

-The typical green bell pepper, about the size of a large fist.
+The typical bell pepper, about the size of a large fist.
 Very mild.

 Health Benefits of Bell Peppers

 Bells are naturally low in calories and rich in antioxidants and vitamin C. They are an excellent addition to a healthy diet and lifestyle and are encouraged to cook with.
 They are great for stuffing or cooking into numerous dishes.
 Learn more about the health benefits of bell peppers and other chili peppers.

 Fresh, raw bell peppers are very good for you.
 They are made of 94% water.
 The remainder consists of carbs with a small portion of fat and protein.
 The nutrients in 3.5 ounces (100 grams) of raw, red bell peppers measure as follows: